paridaabhishek/Alpacatrade/README.md

 02/20/2022:
 1. Created 2 directory strectures .
 One for all the poc and is research. here all the adhoc codes are stored .
 The other one user_selected_assets is the actual code.
 As of now I am able to get the stream data from all the interested stoks and crypto in a proper way with all thread open and close logic.
 By end of this month the 9-21 EMA 5 mins logic is planned to move to run live on the paper money.
 By that time also we will have the basic data collection for sunya api will be ready.

+02/23/2022:
+1. The data collection part with 1 5 15 mins bars with H L O C and with 9 and 21 EMA is comoplete .
+Seems all the logics to start , stop , archive to be working fine .
+Initail data testing for O C H L also matching with trading view for all 1 5 15 min bars .
+Little more testing needed though .
+The EMA needs a little more analysis as sometime its not maching for 5 15 mins bars .
+May be the formula needs to be updated.